 Once a student leaves school, drops below half time status or graduates you have a grace period of nine months before you have to start paying back your Perkins Loan.
-The billing service used to send bills and correspondence is Campus Partners.
+Heartland/ECSI manages all Perkins accounts for American University.
 They process payments, deferment forms and payment inquiries.
-Their website www.mycampusloan.com offers web based access to your Perkins Loan information as well as the tools to manage the loan online.
-Borrowers can use this site to view their current and past payment information, receive electronic billing notices, make a payment through a wide variety of payment methods, obtain important news and other information, and download needed forms.
+Their website www.heartlandecsi.com offers web access to your Perkins Loan information as well as the tools to manage the loan online.
+Borrowers can use this site to view their current and past payment information, receive electronic billing notices, make a payment through a wide variety of payment methods, obtain important news and other information, and complete needed forms.

 Once in repayment, Perkins Loans are eligible for deferment, forbearance and cancelation.
-Perkins Loans that go into default are eligible for acceleration (entire balance becomes due at once), fees, collection costs, wage garnishment and assignment to the Department of Education.
+Perkins Loans that go into default are subject to acceleration (entire balance becomes due at once), fees, collection costs, wage garnishment and assignment to the Department of Education.

 Exit Loan Counseling

 Federal regulations require that institutions offer exit counseling to federal student loan borrowers who are graduating, withdrawing from the university, or dropping below half-time enrollment.
 Exit counseling covers:

 Consequences of default